stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 27 (P4L4) - Design Patterns.md

 _Which design pattern does the following object model (provided in lecture) represent?_

 Builder since it isolates the steps involved in constructing a complex object from the representation of that object.

+### Pattern Quiz 3

+_Which design pattern does the following object model (provided in lecture) represent?_

+Iterator because it is responsible for traversing a collection, applying some action to each element.
+This enables clients to visit each element without necessarily knowing how the collection is implemented.